 The primary objective of Best Practices is to provide guidance from assembled industry expertise and experience.
 They are vital to the reliability of the nation’s public communications networks and services.

 The majority of these Best Practices were created and modified by a series of FCC chartered Network Reliability and Interoperability Councils (NRIC), federal advisory committees that preceded the Communications, Security, Reliability, and Interoperability Council (CSRIC).
 The former NRICs were comprised of representatives from communications companies, communications industry associations, and government entities.
 The NRICs operated for 14 years (January 1992 through December 2005) and developed over 800 Best Practices.
-Since the charter of the CSRIC in 2007, 200 additional new Best Practices have been established.
+Since the charter of the CSRIC in 2007, over 200 additional new Best Practices have been established.

 Mandated implementation of these Best Practices is not consistent with their intent.
 Attempting to identify which Best Practices might be required of every participant in the communications industry would be very impractical, if not impossible.